 participants that engage in ICANN's processes to a greater extent than Internet users generally.”
 The WHOIS Review Team has concluded that this wider group must also be polled to determine to what level they trust the Internet and specifically ICANN’s role in establishing that trust.

 2.3.
 The WHOIS Review Team is planning to prepare its findings and recommendation in September, 2011.
 The results of this research are viewed as a critical input for that task.
-Therefore, interested parties are asked to submit applications no later than 25 July, 2011.
+Therefore, interested parties are asked to submit applications no later than the 25th July 2011.
 The intention is to select a firm and begin the research work by the 15th of August, 2011.

 3. Terms of Reference

 3.1.
-The first deliverable required is to construct or formulate appropriate questions and provide recommendations on an optimum representation of consumer characteristics given the objectives.
+The first deliverable required is to construct and formulate appropriate questions and provide recommendations on an optimum representation of consumer characteristics given the objectives.

-Examples of these characteristics are: consumers who do and do not own a domain name, who use the Internet, who have used or not used WHOIS data, etc.
+Examples of these characteristics are: consumers who do and do not hold a domain name, who use the Internet, who have used or not used WHOIS data, etc.

 3.2.
 The second deliverable is to perform surveys on a global scope in multiple languages, compile and analyze the results and report findings.
-A minimum of ten (10) key countries is required and must include countries in the Asia Pacific region, the Americas, Europe, Middle East and Africa.
+A minimum of ten (10) key countries is required and must include countries in the Asia Pacific region, the Americas, Europe, Middle East and Africa and shall include, at least, 2 developing countries.
 The surveys must collect a minimum of 100 responses per country.
 Surveys should be conducted in the language that is predominant for each country.
+A fair and balanced approach must be employed to canvass all age and gender groups equally.

 4. Tender Scope and Conditions

 4.1.
 Statement of Suitability.
 The Statement of Suitability must include a detailed outline of the applicant's ability to perform this work, including references and examples of past research projects, publications, and other relevant information.
-Preference will be given applicants who can demonstrate experience conducting global consumer research related to using the Internet.
+Preference will be given to applicants who can demonstrate experience conducting global consumer research related to using the Internet.

 4.2.
 Work Approach.